DmitrySikorsky/FlutterCustomDropDownList/README.md

-# Flutter Custom Drop Down List
+# Flutter Custom Drop-Down List

 This is a demo application for the “Flutter Custom Drop-Down List” post on the Dmitry Sikorsky’s blog.
 It demonstrates how to build a simple drop-down list that supports focus and keyboard in Flutter 3.